abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 “Living near or far away, those born and to be born.”
 In the Pali, it’s *sambhavesī vā*, those beings that are seeking birth: they don’t know what they are in for.
 They think, “Boy, I can’t wait to get born.”
-They get bored of something, whatever realm they’re in, and they think, “I want to be born, I want to be reborn.”
+They get bored with something, whatever realm they’re in, and they think, “I want to be born, I want to be reborn.”
 Of course, that’s the cycle—it goes around and around.